znxftw/rudim/README.md

 ## What does Rudim do?

-Rudim is a relatively simple engine (at the moment) trying to keep things simple and modular, to try to build the perfect bridge between a "strong" and an "easy to understand" chess engine.
+Rudim is a chess engine written in .NET (C#) with the goal of one day being the strongest C# engine.

-Rudim has been hosted on lichess, you can [play with Rudim on Lichess](https://lichess.org/@/rudim-bot).
+Rudim has been hosted on lichess, you can [play with Rudim there](https://lichess.org/@/rudim-bot).

 ### What all does Rudim implement?